gvwilson/thirdbit/src/fiction/darker-web/index.md

 "Did you look at the pictures I sent you?
 The ones from the riot?"

-"I did," Nila confirms.
+"I did," Nila nods.
 The public saw a man wearing a stupid horned hat surrounded by other human beings.
-Nila saw something else.
+His pictures showed something else.
 "I'm impressed that you were able to keep them out of the news."

-The young man waves the praise away.
+The young man waves her comment away, as if suborning the world's media wasn't worthy of comment.
 "Ma'am, it's accelerating.
-Our models give us another couple of years at most before…" He shrugs helplessly.
+Our models give us a couple of years at most before…" He shrugs helplessly.
-Neither science nor faith offers words for what is coming.
+Neither science nor faith have words for what is coming.

-The young man wastes another few minutes of whatever time they have left trying to convince the aging professor to change her mind about helping.
+He wastes another few minutes of whatever time they have left trying to convince Nila to change her mind about helping.
 When that has no effect,
-he invokes the phrase "national security" as if it was the opening line in an exorcism.
+he invokes national security as if it was the opening phrase in an exorcism.
-When Nila is still unmoved by his bluster, he gives up and leaves.
+When Nila is still unmoved,
+he gives up and leaves.

-Nila closes her door and goes to stand by her window.
+Nila goes to stand by her window.
 Below,
 students are walking across the quad as they have for a hundred and fifty years.
 None of them are talking to each other, though.